OUR FIRST CLUBHOUSE

 732 West Exchange St.

-The Club moved into the building on June 3, 1946.
-Five and one half years later the mortgage was paid off on December 1, 1951, and the Club was debt free on June 18, 1952.
+The Club moved into Grey Lodge on June 3, 1946.
+Five and a half years later, the mortgage was paid off on December 1, 1951, and the Club was debt-free on June 18, 1952.
 On this date, Mr, Warren E. Carter, President of the Akron Chamber of Commerce, presented a scroll commemorating the accomplishment and expressing the pride of the community for the work the Club was doing.
-A mortgage burning ceremony completed the day's celebration.
+A mortgage-burning ceremony completed the day's celebration.

 In 1955, a fire destroyed the kitchen which was located in the area now known as the Parisienne Room.
-A mortgage for $100,000 was secured.
-The final payment for this indebtedness was made in December, 1962 (with the group known as the 'Spanish Section' making the last payment of $864.95!).
+A mortgage for $100,000 was securedn for renovations.
+The final payment for this new mortgage was made in December 1962 (with the group known as the "Spanish Section" making the last payment of $864.95).
 A "Mortgage Burning and Tea" feted this important event on January 30, 1963.

 The area known as the "Annex" was added in 1948.
 Additions were made to the Coach House in 1959 and 1962.
 The first porte-cochere was completed in 1967, the Florentine Room added in 1963, the storage area off the Ballroom in 1966, and the elevator was completed in 1998 along with the present porte-cochere.